A very special thank you to our entire Open Source Summit Korea 2025 Program Committee!

 👋 Hi, I’m Ezequiel Lanza (Eze), and I’m passionate about helping people explore the thrilling realm of artificial intelligence.
 As a regular AI conference presenter, I take pride in creating impactful use cases, tutorials, and guides to assist developers in adopting open source AI tools.

 With a solid foundation in engineering and a decade of experience assisting customers and developers in the software realm, I bring a wealth of practical knowledge to the table.
-Currently, I’m writing my thesis as I pursue a Master’s in Data Science from Universidad Austral in Argentina (Yeah, it was AI before ChatGPT:) ).
+I received my Master’s in Data Science from Universidad Austral in Argentina (Yeah, it was AI before ChatGPT:) ).

 I’m usually an AI speaker at conferences like Open Source Summit, Kubecon, All Things Open, ODSC and AAAI among other relevant AI events. -